danforthcenter/plantcv/docs/vis_tutorial.md

 ### Additional examples

-To demonstrate the importance of camera settings on pipeline construction here are different species of plants captured with the same imaging setup (digital camera) and processed with the same imaging pipeline as above (no settings changed).
+To demonstrate the importance of camera settings on workflow construction here are different species of plants captured with the same imaging setup (digital camera) and processed with the same imaging workflow as above (no settings changed).

 **Figure 19.** Output images from Cassava trait analysis.
 (From top to bottom) Original image, shape output image, boundary line output image, pseudocolored image (based on value channel), histogram of color values for each plant pixel.